 Ashore, Vice Adm.
 Cosgriff was an analyst at the Defense Intelligence Agency/National Military Intelligence Center.
 He was Executive Assistant to Navy's Director of Strategy and Policy and later served as Assistant Director for House Liaison in the Office of Legislative Affairs.
 He was the Deputy Director of the Chief of Naval Operations Executive Panel and also served as Executive Assistant and Naval Aide to the Under Secretary of the Navy.

 Vice Adm.
 Cosgriff was Director, White House Situation Room and Director of Systems and Technical Planning for the National Security Council.
 He served as Director, Office of Program Appraisal in the Office of the Secretary of the Navy and was Director for Warfare Analysis Integration for the Chief of Naval Operations.
-Most recently he was the Deputy Commander, U.S. Fleet Forces Command in Norfolk, Va.
+Cosgriff also served as the Deputy Commander, U.S. Fleet Forces Command in Norfolk, Va.
 In his final assignment, Cosgriff was triple-hatted as the Commander, U.S. Naval Forces Central Command; Commander, U.S. 5th Fleet and Commander, Combined Maritime Forces.